 where i is the porosity of the sample before the onset of the biaxial experiment.
 After preconsolidation to 10 MPa, the initial porosity of all samples in this study is 0.176.
 A positive value for DI at peak stress indicates the growth of a dilatant fracture zone, whereas a negative value of DI indicates a compactant and shear dominated fracture zone [Renaud et al., 2017].

 4.4.
-Calculation of Fractal Dimension (D-value)
+Characterizing Microcrack Distribution (D-value)

-Source locations of AE’s have been widely used to study crack redistribution during failure processes in laboratory experiments.
-In this study, we quantify the distribution of microcrack events using the correlation integral (C(R)) [Hirata et. al, 1987]:
+The distributions of AE source locations have been widely used to study crack redistribution during failure processes in laboratory experiments.
+In this study, we quantify the distribution of microcrack events using the correlation integral (C(R)) [Hirata et. al, 1987] defined as:

-CR=2NN-1 NR(r<R) (Eq.
+CR=2NN-1 NR(r<R), (Eq.
 20)

-Where NR(r<R) is the number of AE source pairs separated by a distance r shorter than R, and N is the number of sources analyzed.
+where NR(r<R) is the number of AE source pairs separated by a distance r shorter than R, and N is the number of sources analyzed.
 The source distribution of AE’s has been shown to be fractal in nature, where the correlation integral C(R) is proportional to RD, where D is the fractal dimension of the distribution:

 CR ~ RD (Eq.
 21)

-In our study, we calculate representative D-value for each biaxial experiment simulated.
-In two dimensions, D=2 indicates complete randomness in microcracking activity.
-Higher values of D indicate distributed microcracking, while lower values suggest localized activity.
+In our study, we calculate representative D-value for each simulated biaxial experiment.
+In two dimensions, D=2 indicates completely random distribution of microcracks.
+Lower values of D indicate more localized microcracks, concentrated in zones of more intense damage.
 However, since the D-value does not carry information regarding the shape of spatial distribution, we supplement fractal analysis with visual inspection of the actual microcracks generated during biaxial experiments.

 4.5.
 Spatial and Temporal Clustering of Microcrack Energy